EnviralDesign/TD-Assimp/README.md

 - **Vertex Color Tint**
   - Simply tints the vertex color from default of white, to a color of your choosing. you can do this with separate SOP's down stream if you wish as well, this is just a slightly faster approach to bundle it in with Assimp on the c++ side.

+## Support

+If you find this useful, please feel free to support this work on my [Github Sponsors](https://github.com/sponsors/EnviralDesign) OR on [Patreon](https://www.patreon.com/EnviralDesign).
+If you have aeny issues or bugs, please drop an issue here.